 2. Build up a target audience rapport through storytelling and using your clients to talk about how your programs helped change their lives.

 3. Be consistent and persistent in following up with potential clients.
 Hart says: “I used to give up too easily with people who were interested in my services.
 Eric says you might have to keep at it for six months or more to land a new client.”

-Now that he has graduated from the Hybrid Fitness Business Mentorship Program, Hart says he has abandoned his pink cloud expectations.
+Now that he has graduated from the Bach Business Coaching Program, Hart says he has abandoned his pink cloud expectations.

 “My goals are more practical now after completing the program.
 I’ll be happy to work four days a week instead of six and increase my revenue from $45,000 to 100k a year or enough to afford health insurance and take more vacations in 18 months when I turn 60.”

 Hart recommends the program to others.
 “The service was first class.
 I can’t say enough about that,” says Hart.